Connecticut

 Family Care Plans

 These data show how many families received a Family Care Plan for babies born exposed to substances before birth.
+Note: 2022 Data will be available by December 2023

 Statewide Map of Resources